 George Shirley was born on this date in 1934.
 He is a Black concert vocalist, teacher, and lecturer.

-From Indianapolis, IN his family moved to Detroit, MI when he was 6 years old.
+When he was six, his family moved from Indianapolis, IN, to Detroit, MI.
 He attended Wayne State University in Detroit as a music education major; he received his degree in 1955.
 The following year he was drafted into the U.S. Army.
-He was the first African American to be appointed to a high school teaching post in music in Detroit, the first African American member of the United States Army Chorus in Washington, D.C., and the first African American tenor and second African American male to sing leading roles with the Metropolitan Opera, where he remained for eleven years as leading artist.
+He was the first African American to be appointed to a high school teaching post in music in Detroit, the first African American member of the United States Army Chorus in Washington, D.C., and the first African American tenor and second African American male to sing leading roles with the Metropolitan Opera, where he remained for eleven years as a leading artist.

-As a performer, he has won international acclaim for his engagements with the Metropolitan Opera, Royal Opera (Covent Garden), the Chicago Lyric, Netherlands, Scottish, San Francisco, New York City and Michigan opera companies.
+As a performer, he has won international acclaim for his engagements with the Metropolitan Opera, Royal Opera (Covent Garden), the Chicago Lyric, Netherlands, Scottish, San Francisco, New York City, and Michigan opera companies.
 A Professor of Voice at the University of Michigan, Shirley is one of America's most versatile tenors.
 Shirley joined Michigan's faculty in 1987.
-He is in great demand nationally and internationally as performer, teacher and lecturer.
-Since 1983 he has starred at the Deutsche Oper in Berlin; in 1988 he appeared with that company on its tour of Japan.
+He is in great demand nationally and internationally as a performer, teacher, and lecturer.
+Since 1983 he has starred at the Deutsche Oper in Berlin; in 1988, he appeared with that company on its tour of Japan.

 Shirley has, in a career that spans 51 years, performed more than 80 operatic roles with many of the world's most renowned conductors (Solti, Klemperer, Stravinsky, Ormandy, von Karajan, Colin Davis, Böhm, Ozawa, Haitink, Boult, Leinsdorf, Boulez, DePriest, Krips, Cleva, Dorati, Pritchard, Bernstein, Maazel and others).